Puerto Rico risks creditor ire by hijacking money earmarked for bond payments

 An offer by at least two bond insurers to provide a bridge loan to get Puerto Rico through January remains on the table, said two sources close to the talks.

 A lawsuit at this stage may not succeed.
 Without a missed payment, clawbacks alone might not convince a court of Puerto Rico’s wrongdoing, said Height Securities Puerto Rico analyst Daniel Hanson.
 Creditors may fare better if they delay litigation until an actual default.
-(Additional reporting by a contributor in San Juan)
+(Additional reporting by a contributor in San Juan; Editing by Martin Howell)